boost-entropy-azure/data-science/terraform/remote-state-bootstrap/README.md

 # remote-state-terraform-bootstrap

-This folder contains an manual bootstrap configuration for Terraform infrastructure as code.
+This folder contains a manual bootstrap configuration for Terraform infrastructure as code.
 At present it contains the Terraform code needed to create a shared state backend.
 For this current deployment, we are leveraging the Azure backend, so the AWS related information is not applicable.
 Future enhancement will likely be a boolean option.

 Only execute and save this data **ONCE**.
 This does not have a remote state itself and the state data will not be saved within Git after execution.
 Use the `outputs` from the deployment to gather the required information, then archive this project.